2024 Edition

 • Culturally responsive assessments are the norm and any issues with individual staff members are being addressed through performance evaluations and training; or

-• Active client participation occurs to a considerable extent.
+• Active participation of persons served occurs to a considerable extent.

 3